“Inclusive education is about participation and equal opportunity for all – in other words, ‘full membership’ of school and, later, society.”“

 Special Educational Needs and Disabilities

-At the Foundation all students are valued and we are committed as to providing equal access for all to the broad and balanced curriculum we offer.
+At the Foundation all students are valued and we are committed to providing equal access for all to the broad and balanced curriculum we offer.
 We are supportive of pupils with all types of special educational needs and/or disabilities (SEND).

 We consider ourselves to be a fully inclusive environment, where the individual is at the centre of the learning that takes place here.